venetucci/personal-website/_posts/2019-03-06-A research roundup to show that your office layout is toxic (and some tips for making it better).md

 > Can you still call yourself a data-driven company if you don’t listen to the data?

 And for everyone else, remember — you aren’t broken, but your office might be.

-***

-_Have any thoughts about office layouts, personal stories about alternative work environments, or other studies that should be included in this list?
-Send them my way by commenting below._